pullpreview/action/README.md

     runs-on: ubuntu-latest
     timeout-minutes: 30
     steps:
-      - uses: actions/checkout@v2
+      - uses: actions/checkout@v4
       - uses: pullpreview/action@v5
         with:
           # Those GitHub users will have SSH access to the servers
           admins: crohr,other-github-user
-          # A staging environment will always exist for the master branch
+          # A preview environment will always exist for the main branch
           always_on: main
           # Use the cidrs option to restrict access to the live environments to specific IP ranges
           cidrs: "0.0.0.0/0"